GOP tax plan may offer little aid for many in middle class

 Some of these complications arise because under the budget instructions, the planned tax cuts can't increase the national debt by more than $1.5 trillion over the next decade.
 Anything above $1.5 trillion would force Republicans to amend their plan to generate more revenue — a change that would likely prove difficult.

+Trump has frequently said that this would be the biggest tax cut in U.S. history.
+But outside analyses show that that's not the case.

-What seems clearer is that the tax plan's primary beneficiaries would be wealthier Americans because they would enjoy lower tax rates despite the elimination of some tax breaks.
+The tax plan's primary beneficiaries would be wealthier Americans, who would enjoy lower tax rates despite the elimination of some breaks, a repeal of the so-called alternative minimum tax and the termination of the estate tax.

 "With the details they've presented to us so far, it looks like the tax cut benefits the wealthy and major corporations," said Martin Sullivan, chief economist at Tax Analysts and a former staff economist at the Treasury Department.
 "In fact, if you have a large family, given the facts that we have now, that you would pay more in taxes."